cjgronlund/project-rome/project-rome-docs/user-activities/ios/how-to-guides/user-activities-ios.md

 }
 ```

-Now your app should have a populated list of **UserActivitySessionHistoryItem**s.
-Each of these can deliver the underlying **UserActivity** (see [MCDUserActivitySessionHistoryItem](../api-reference/activities/useractivities/MCDUserActivitySessionHistoryItem.md) for details), which you can then display to the user.
+Now your app should have a populated list of **MCDUserActivitySessionHistoryItem**s.
+Each of these can deliver the underlying **MCDUserActivity** (see **[MCDUserActivitySessionHistoryItem](../../objectivec-api/useractivities/MCDUserActivitySessionHistoryItem.md)** for details), which you can then display to the user.